m0xpd/TuningStrategyForVoltages/Code/README.md

 This folder contains [code](https://github.com/m0xpd/TuningStrategyForVoltages/blob/main/Code/Tuning%20Voltages) to support the Tuning Strategy and - particularly - the examples presented in this document.

-The Python code here includes functions which identify the pitches in the sequences produced by any setting of the sliders on the Voltages expander.
+The [Python code here](https://github.com/m0xpd/TuningStrategyForVoltages/blob/main/Code/Tuning%20Voltages) includes functions which identify  pitches in the sequences produced by any setting of the sliders on a Voltages expander.

 Whilst special focus is placed on the integer / 'semi-tone' settings which are the basis of the tuning strategy, non-integer (microtonal) settings are also supported.